harishkolanu235/Devops_Tutorials/Git/git_reset.md

     # git reset <file_name>

     Note: This command will bring changes from staging are to working directory, It is opposite to git add command.
+          To discard the staged changes in staging area.
     ~~~

 2. To rmove files from only staging area back to working directory